 End Windows Media Player process in Task Manager

-Let’s first open task manager and end the WMP process that helps if the process stuck and causing server execution failed error.
+Let’s first open task manager and end the WMP process that helps if the process is stuck and causes server execution failed error.

-- Press Shift and Ctrl keys together, then press Esc key to open Task Manager.
+- Press the Shift and Ctrl keys together, then press the Esc key to open Task Manager.

 - scroll down and locate Windows Media Player under the Processes pane.

 - Then click End Task at the bottom right.

 - Now check if you could open Windows Media Player successfully.

 The Windows Media Player Network Sharing Service is used to share Windows Media Player libraries to other networked players and media devices using Universal Plug and Play. hence we are not using any network try disable this service and check if helps fix the problem.

 - Press Windows key + R, type services.msc and click ok,

 - This will open the windows service console,